iltuoconsulenteit/DocCropper/README.md

 ### Docker

 A sample Dockerfile and compose file are provided under `docker/`.
+The Docker image installs Tesseract OCR and the runtime libraries required by OpenCV so all features work out of the box.
 Build and launch the container from the repository root with:

 ```bash
 docker compose -f docker/docker-compose.yml up --build